 A Wine Business with a Global Perspective

-We have established relationships with distinguished wineries and champagne houses in various countries, including Georges Duboeuf, Domaines Barons de Rothschild, E & J Gallo, Freixenet, and Laurent-Perrier.
-These connections enable us to bring fine wines from many other countries to consumers in Japan and China.
+We have established tie-ups with distinguished wineries and champagne houses in various countries, including Georges Duboeuf, Domaines Barons de Rothschild, E & J Gallo, Freixenet, and Laurent-Perrier, enabling us to deliver fine international wines to our consumers.

-In 2010, we produced wine made with 100% grapes grown in Japan, positioning this as "Japanese Wine."
-The consequent releases of the Tomi no Oka series and the Japan Premium series, wines that pursue uniquely Japanese tastes, have met with favorable response.
+In 2010, wine made with 100% domestic grapes was positioned as "Japanese Wine," and the consequent releases of the Tomi no Oka serie s and the Japan Premium series, wines that pursue uniquely Japanese tastes, have met with favorable response.
 This was followed by the Shiojiri Winery series in 2017, which was also received favorably.

-As the company that led the way in developing Japan’s wine market, Suntory continues to actively introduce new wines, such as Delica Maison Delicious, a wine for everyday enjoyment; Sankaboshizai Mutenka no Oishii Wine, the antioxidant, additive-free wine developed in response to consumers’ safety, security, and health concerns; and Bar de nonda Sangria, which presents new value in order to encourage customers to take a sip.
+As the company that led the way in developing Japan’s wine market, Suntory continues to actively introduce new wines, such as Delica Maison, a wine for everyday enjoyment; the antioxidant, additive-free Sankaboshizai Mutenka no Oishii Wine in response to consumers’ safety, security, and health concerns; and Bar de nonda Sangria, which presents new value in order to encourage customers to take a sip.

 |Learn More||Château Lagrange Grand Cru Classé Saint-JulienWeingut Robert WeilChâteau BeychevelleChâteau Beaumont Cru Bourgeois Haut MédocJapanese Wine Blog|